-Before joining Oxford, I did my MPhil in the Arab and Hebrew Language Department at the University of São Paulo.
+Before joining Oxford, I did my MPhil in the Arab Studies Department at the University of São Paulo.
 My dissertation investigated gender relations in Ptolemaic Egypt (330 BC - 30 BC) based on the study of letters.
 As MPhil student, I was a visiting scholar at the Oriental Institute in Chicago (2009) and later in the United Kingdom (2011, 2013), when I started engaging with British Egyptology in the British Museum, University College London, the University of Oxford and the Egyptian Exploration Society.
 I studied History for my BA also at the University of São Paulo, Brazil (2001) focusing on Ancient History and Archaeology.

 I have extensive experience as a teacher and museum educator.
 For over 12 years I worked as History teacher in Brazil covering topics in Brazilian and general history.
 I have also contributed to develop teaching materials for various publishers in Brazil.
 At Oxford I taught topics related to Egyptian art and history and the archaeology of Amarna.